adstuart/azure-expressroute-migration/README.md

 This guides suggest an approach to this migration process that focuses on seamless failover, de-risking rollback, and understanding the correct ordering of steps.
 Each step will require you to leverage existing knowledge of ExpressRoute, and also links will be provided to go in to more technical detail using Azure documentation.

+:warning: This document assumes pre-existing knowledge of Azure, ExpressRoute and BGP.
+It is not designed to be read in isolation, but rather act as a high level guide, pointing you in the right direction, and at the right places.

 # Context

 When having any ExpressRoute discussion its beneficial to agree on terms.
 This is best visualized in layers, highlighting the different components in any ExpressRoute design;